Network resilience: Tipping points in ecological networks

-\textit{\textbf{Grazing ecosystems.}} Suppose there is only one population of herbivores with a constant density, $H$, in a grazing ecosystem \cite{may1977thresholds}, and they are sustained by vegetation whose biomass is $V$.
-The growth rate of the vegetation is $G(V)$ that is a function of $V$ in the absence of grazing.
+\textit{\textbf{Grazing ecosystems.}} Assume that there is only one herbivore population with a constant density, $H$, in a grazing ecosystem \cite{may1977thresholds} that is sustained by vegetation, the biomass of which is $V$.
+The vegetation growth rate in the absence of grazing is $G(V)$, a function of $V$.
 The herbivores consume the vegetation at a net rate $C(V)=Hc(V)$, where $c(V)$ denotes the consumption rate per capita.
-As the biomass $V$ increases, $G(V)$ first increases to a peak value and then decreases due to the competition on the resources.
+As the biomass $V$ increases, $G(V)$ first increases to a peak value and then decreases due to competition for resources.
 When $G(V)$ decreases to zero, the biomass $V$ reaches its maximum value $K$.
-The per capita consumption function $c(V)$ increases with $V$ when $V$ is low; and saturates to some constant $V_0$ due to the limited intake capacity and digestion rate of the herbivore.
-The maximum biomass $K$ of vegetation and the saturate value $V_0$ of herbivores are crucial factors for the final equilibrium point.
-Define $\alpha=V_0/K$ whose value determines how many stable states that a grazing ecosystem has.
+The per capita consumption function $c(V)$ increases with $V$ when $V$ is low and saturates to some constant $V_0$ due to the limited intake capacity and digestion rate.
+The maximum biomass $K$ of the vegetation and the saturated value $V_0$ of the herbivores are crucial factors in determining the final equilibrium point.
+We then define $\alpha=V_0/K$, thereby determining the number of stable states of a grazing ecosystem.

 Functions $G(V)$ and $C(V)$ could have different explicit forms.
-Among them, the best known form of $G(V)$ is the logistic function $G(V)=rV(1-V/K)$, where $r$ is a specific growth rate describing how quickly $V$ approaches the equilibrium, and $C(V)$ is the ``Type III'' consumption function $C(V)=\beta HV^2/(V_0^2+V^2)$ \cite{jorgensen2014encyclopedia}.
-Then the overall grazing model is
+Among them, the best known form of $G(V)$ is the logistic function $G(V)=rV(1-V/K)$, where $r$ is a specific growth rate describing how quickly $V$ approaches equilibrium, and $C(V)$ is the ``Type III'' consumption function $C(V)=\beta HV^2/(V_0^2+V^2)$ \cite{jorgensen2014encyclopedia}.
+The overall grazing model is then